zold-io/zold/README.md

   * There is no mining; the only way to get ZOLD is to receive it from someone else
   * Only 2<sup>63</sup> numerals (no fractions) can technically be issued
   * The first wallet belongs to the issuer and may have a negative balance
-  * A wallet is an XML file
+  * A wallet is an plain text file
   * There is no central ledger, each wallet has its own personal ledger
   * Each transaction in the ledger is confirmed by [RSA](https://simple.wikipedia.org/wiki/RSA_%28algorithm%29) encryption
   * The network of communicating nodes maintains wallets of users